mayukhmondal/ABC-DLS/examples/Examples.md

 (<50 epochs).
 This suggests your training might be improved by using more data to train.
 On the other hand more data is always better.
 Especially because we can simulate easily more and more data synthetically.
 In principle, memory is not a problem for ABC-DLS as the code is implemented in hdf5 format.
 Thus you have unlimited memory.
 But take care, as more data also means it will take more time to converge.
-As a rule of thumb, we found that 20k simulations for classification, 50k simulations for parameter estimation and 20k simulation for SMC approach per model is generally enough when using SFS as a ss.
+As a rule of thumb, we found that 2k (1k for training and 1k for ABC ) simulations for classification, 60k (50k for training and 10k for ABC) simulations for parameter estimation and 20k (10 k for training and 10k for ABC) simulations for SMC approach per model is generally enough when using SFS as a ss.
 - It is easy to build different models, but it is your responsibility to make them as much different as possible.
 For example, a 0% admixture proportion essentially means a model without admixture (aka in this case normal Out of Africa from the paper).
 Thus, admixture model should be more than 0% of admixture.
 What minimum percentage of admixture is good